Published on March 21st, 2019 | by Crissandra Ayroso0

 Switzerland has one of the best art scenes in the world.
 If you’re a history buff or art lover, make your way through Switzerland on an art tour.
 From the northern border of the Rhine River to the southern tip of Lake Geneva, there’s more than 900 museums and cultural centres across the country to choose from.
 Marvel at the stunning Swiss landscape and Alpine scenery, as you journey through Switzerland’s art world.

 - Make your first stop Basel, Switzerland’s third largest city.
 Located along the Rhine River, Basel is home to over 40 museums, including the must-see Kunstmuseum Basel, the largest publicly accessible art collection in Switzerland.
 Plan your trip during Art Basel, an exciting and highly anticipated event featuring artists from around the world, and watch Basel come to life as it becomes the centre of the art universe.

 - Visit Kunstmuseum Bern, one of the oldest art museums in Switzerland and stop by Zentrum Paul Klee, a museum of world-class magnitude.
+Learn all about artist Paul Klee and see incredible artworks.
 Bern, Switzerland’s capital, also has a lot of beautiful architecture and buildings that date back to the Middle Ages.

 - See a collection of art brut at the Beaulieu Castle in Lausanne, a picturesque small town nestled within the rolling hills of the Swiss Alps and overlooking Lake Geneva.
 Nearby you’ll also find the Olympic Museum and Musée de l’Elysée, a museum of photography which is dedicated to the art form at its highest international level.
 Lavaux Vineyards is also a stone’s throw away, and a perfect location for an afternoon wine tasting, post-museum.